 The US-UK Fulbright Commission will support our Global Challenge Teachers every step of the way.
 With over 70 years of experience in conducting educational exchanges between the United Kingdom and the United States, our staff will be on hand to assist in the development and delivery of these virtual exchange courses.
 We will schedule regular catch-ups with each teaching partnership to ensure the course is ready by late summer 2025.
 We will be on hand to answer queries and have resources to support your own institution through this process.
 You will also receive ongoing mentoring from AAC&U after the initial training has been completed.

-This year's application cycle is open as of 22 February 2024 and will close on 29 April 2024.
+This year's application cycle is now closed.
 Ahead of the next application cycle, you can find out more about the awards on the pages below.

 Global Challenges Teaching Awards Available